West Los Angeles

 Regional Clinic Director

-Your Regional Clinic Director is responsible for ensuring FirstSteps program integrity.
+Your Regional Clinic Director, Erica Baron, is responsible for ensuring FirstSteps program integrity.
 She oversees all client programs, ensures your treatment team is trained and supported, interfaces with your funding agencies, and communicates with our executive team daily to ensure your child's services run smoothly and are effective.

 Please feel free to contact her at any time with questions, concerns, or to discuss your child's treatment progress.